pranitkotkar/EDA-Netflix/README.md

 # EDA-Netflix

-Using the Kaggle dataset on Netflix movies and shows an exploratory data analysis has been done.
+For the final project of the course Data Analysis with Python:Zero to Pandas used the Kaggle dataset on Netflix movies and shows.
+The Jupyter notebook contains exploratory data analysis on that dataset.